AnLoMinus/HacKingPro/Menu/M--Monitoring/README.md

-# 🔸 m - Monitoring
+# 🔸 M - Monitoring
 ## [Grafana](https://github.com/grafana/grafana): The open-source platform for monitoring and observability <br>
   > ![image](https://user-images.githubusercontent.com/51442719/173180126-9f2f0fdb-7fcc-4c89-9ac7-bf8dc285eaf3.png) <br>
   > ### The open and composable observability and data visualization platform. <br> Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more. <br> Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data-driven culture: